Ruse (comics): Publication history

 Ruse ran for twenty-six issues from November 2001 to January 2004 before it was forced to end by the bankruptcy of CrossGen.
-The first half of the series was written by Mark Waid and the last half by Scott Beatty; nearly the entire series featured pencils by Butch Guice.
-The critically acclaimed series was known for complex plots, the witty repartee between the two protagonists, and being of an unusual genre in comic books (Victorian-era detective fiction).
+The first 9 issues of the series were written by Mark Waid.
+Scott Beatty contributed dialogue to Waid's co-plotting with the Ruse team on issues #10-12, and scripted the rest of the series from issues #13-26.
+Nearly the entire series featured pencils by Butch Guice.
+The critically acclaimed series was known for complex plots, the witty repartee between the two protagonists, and being of an unusual genre in comic books (Victorian era detective fiction).

 The series also had three spin-off issues, each called Ruse: Archard's Agents and all written by Chuck Dixon.

-Marvel Comics revived CrossGen titles in 2011; Ruse, as a four-issue miniseries, was released in March 2011, written by Mark Waid.
+Marvel Comics revived CrossGen titles in 2011; Ruse, as a four-issue miniseries, was released in March of the same year, written by Mark Waid.

 Setting

 Original series

-The series takes place on the planet Arcadia, primarily in the fictional town of Partington, in a Victorian-era setting tinged with elements of magic and fantasy.
+Ruse takes place on the planet Arcadia, primarily in the fictional town of Partington, in a Victorian era setting tinged with elements of magic and fantasy.
 The most visible difference from real London is that it has living gargoyles which are regarded by the populace as creatures as commonplace as pigeons.

 Revived series

 The revived series established the city of Partington as a settlement in Victorian England, and made no mention of the Sigils or Negation characters from the original series.
-References were made to events and characters from the Crossgen series.
+References were made to events and characters from the CrossGen series.